 Additionally, the tool controls are not only intuitive, but have been placed in a very smart way.
 The control bar is designed to let you focus on your design while having all the tools two clicks away.

 Another must-have feature of a professional tool, layers, is available here too.
 That means that you can create rich, elaborate illustrations combining layers.
 All in all, you won’t probably find every single feature of Photoshop in Procreate, but for 95% of your needs, it’s does the job magnificently.

 Paper is not really a professional tool, meaning, you won’t be delivering a design made with it to a customer.
 However, it’s a very convenient tool for doing quick drawings, sketching out ideas, or brainstorming the main concepts of a project with your clients.

 Paper was one of the first quality drawing tools to appear for the iPad Pro.
 Additionally, it was one of the very first to take full advantage of the possibilities of the Apple Pencil.
 That, the fact that it’s free, and its super-simple interface, are all good reasons to include it in your repertoire.

 While not a commercial project, I have used Paper to create the artwork and graphics for my game “Sympho: Adventures in Space”.
 Everything you see at the game, from buttons to the main character, from the background to the enemy animations, have been drawn with Paper on the iPad Pro.

 Affinity Photo is a professional photo editing tool from Serif.
 Similarly to ProCreate, it tries to be the next “Photoshop killer“, and in my opinion, it might certainly be.
 They have versions for desktop (macOS) and iPad Pro (iOS).

-You have of course all kind of tools for professional photo editing, as well as for drawing.
+You have of course all kinds of tools for professional photo editing, as well as for drawing.
 However, where Affinity Photo shines is in applying effects to the images.
 It has a large collection of high-quality effects that allow you to do very interesting things, from altering the lighting and colors of the scene, to modifying the shapes and playing with ambiance, movement, and light.

 For UX And Wireframing